qgallouedec/panda-gym/docs/usage/train_with_sb3.rst

     import panda_gym
     from stable_baselines3 import DDPG

-    env = gym.make("PandaReach-v3")
+    env = gym.make("PandaReach-v2")
     model = DDPG(policy="MultiInputPolicy", env=env)
     model.train(30000)

 .. note::

     Here we provide the canonical code for training with SB3.
-For any information on the setting of hyperparameters, verbosity, saving the model, ... please read the `SB3 documentation <https://stable-baselines3.readthedocs.io/en/master/index.html>`_.
+For any information on the setting of hyperparameters, verbosity, saving the model and more please read the `SB3 documentation <https://stable-baselines3.readthedocs.io/en/master/index.html>`_.

 Bonus: Train with RL Baselines3 Zoo